 Maine Space Grant Consortium

-As an affiliate of National Aeronautics & Space Administration (NASA), the Maine Space Grant Consortium (MSGC) supports and funds undergraduate student research projects related to areas such as aerospace, technology, and software development.
+As an affiliate of the National Aeronautics & Space Administration (NASA), the Maine Space Grant Consortium (MSGC) supports and funds undergraduate student research projects related to areas such as aerospace, technology, and software development.
 These are broad areas — your project can integrate the STEM fields, as well as the arts, humanities, and social sciences.

 In recent years the craft brewing industry has surged in Maine and throughout the US.
-The brewing process is an exact science, and brewers across the country depend on our QC2 Lab to test the qualities of their product.
+The brewing process is an exact science, and brewers across the country depend on our QC2 Lab to test the qualities of their products.

 In the Quality Control Collaboratory — QC2 for short — students work alongside Professor of Chemistry Luci Benedict to test beer samples for calories, bitterness (IBU), color, alcohol, protein, and pH, among other attributes.

 At USM, research means more than hard science in a lab — we incorporate scholarship and creative activity.